vian21/project-0/docs/database.md

 - school_id: int - auto-increment
 - max: max and min are intervalles
 - min:
-- grade: string --(A+, A)
+- grade:  VARCHAR(2) -(A+, A)
-- gpa: int or float
+- gpa: float

 ## <del>Students</del>
 Students table has been merged with users table since they are kinda the same.
 They both contain the same data and by just using one table, it will simplify authentication for us.
 Instead of checking in both tables or creating 2 different login pages for students and admins/ teachers.
 We will just create one that everyone wil use.
 - id: int - (auto-increment)
-- first_name: The student's first name
+- first_name: VARCHAR(255) - The student's first name
-- last_name: The student's last name
+- last_name: VARCHAR(255) - The student's last name
 - DOB: Date
 - Gender: INT(2)
-- email: Can be used to create a school account (ex:xxx@uottawa.ca)
+- email: VARCHAR(255) - Can be used to create a school account (ex:xxx@uottawa.ca)
-- image:
+- image: VARCHAR(255) -
-- address:
+- address: VARCHAR(255) -
 - tel: int - (optional)
-- uniqueID: string(unique) utiliser pour reinitialiser ton mot de passe
+- uniqueID: TEXT(unique)- utiliser pour reinitialiser ton mot de passe
-- password:
+- password: TEXT
-- status: bool (The status determines if the account is existing/active or not)
+- status: INT(2)- (The status determines if the account is existing/active or not)

 ## Subject_info
 Contains data about courses offered at a specific school.